Configure tickets (Booking + Check-in events)

 Then fill Availability Start Date and Availability End Date.

-Add a Booking Form if reservation-time questions are needed
+Add a booking form for reservation-time questions

 Turn on Booking Form when attendees must answer extra questions during booking, such as guest name, dietary note, or preferred language.